Mucuna pruriens benefits are due to its antioxidant effects and its high L-dopamine content.

 Dopamine functions to keep us happy and motivated.
 It also protects neurons because it is an antioxidant.

-Mucuna beans have a long track record for their use in supporting healthy reproduction and in supporting sex drive as an aphrodisiac.
+Mucuna beans have a long track record for their use in supporting healthy reproduction.
+They are also known to support sex drive as an aphrodisiac.

 Research supports mucuna’s effectiveness for these purposes.
 Here is the research we have so far.

 When men struggle with fertility, they often have a low sperm count.
 Mucuna appears to boost sperm count.
-What evidence do we have?
+Here is the evidence:

-Sperm count also improved in a randomized trial of 150 men with infertility and normal fertility, particularly in infertile men [R].
+Sperm count also improved in another randomized trial of 150 men with infertility and normal fertility.
+It worked especially well in infertile men.

-Another study found mucuna effective in increasing sperm count in men undergoing infertility screening [R].
+Another study of 60 healthy men found mucuna effective in increasing sperm count.

-150 men demonstrated improved sperm motility when receiving mucuna in another study as well [R].
+Also, 150 men demonstrated improved sperm motility when receiving mucuna in another study.

 Mucuna beans may improve testosterone too.
-Men with infertility got a boost in testosterone levels when given mucuna-it worked better than placebo [R].
+Men with infertility got a boost in testosterone levels when given mucuna.
+In this study, it worked better than the placebo.

-Yet another study of 60 infertile men found that mucuna powder improved testosterone levels [R].
+Yet another study found that mucuna powder improved testosterone levels.

 So many men reach for expensive drugs that have risks when looking to improve libido.